johndtwaldron/johndtwaldron/README.md

 👋 Hi, I’m John Waldron (JDW)

-⚡ From mainframes to multisig — I’m building my career at the intersection of legacy engineering, modern QA and Bitcoin’s frontier.
+⚡ From mainframes to multisig: QA engineer building proof-of-work...

 🌱 Currently:
-- Transitioning from 7+ years as an IBM MQ Lab Advocate (z/OS, banking infra) into full-time Bitcoin engineering.
+- Transitioning from 7+ years as an IBM MQ Lab Advocate (z/OS, legacy infra) into full-time engineering.
 - Focused on **Quality Assurance, testing, and documentation** across various projects.
-- Learning all sorts, right now mainly Python/Playwright/Rust experience.
+- Learning all sorts in 2025, right now mainly in Python/Playwright/Rust/LLM domains...

 🔭 Proof of Work so far:
 - ₿OSS Program (Chaincode Labs) — active in Bitcoin Core scripting & test challenges.